 - thick green or yellow mucus coming from the nose

 Sinusitis often occurs when something, such as mucus, blocks the openings of your sinuses.

-Anyone can develop a sinus infection.
-However, certain other health conditions and risk factors can increase your chances of developing one, including:
+Anyone can develop sinusitis or a sinus infection.
+However, certain health conditions and risk factors can increase your chances.

-- a deviated nasal septum (when the wall of tissue that divides your nostrils is displaced to one side)
+- a deviated septum, which occurs when the wall of tissue that runs between the left and right nostrils is uneven

 - a history of allergies